Updated on: 2/22/2019

 In most cases involving dog bites or attacks, the dog owner does not have any insurance to pay for the victim's past and future medical bills and lost wages caused by the attack.
 In many cases the dog bite victim is left with thousands of dollars in unpaid hospital and doctor bills.
 In some cases these medical bills can easily be in the low to high five figure range ($25,000 to $50,000).

-Pursuing a legal case against a dog owner that does not have insurance is pointless.
+Pursuing a dog bite claim against a dog owner that does not have insurance is pointless.
 Any judgment or jury verdict obtained will be essentially worthless because the dog owner usually is incapable of paying or the owner can avoid the judgment entirely by filing for bankruptcy protection.

 Although the City's change to the dangerous dog ordinance should be applauded, there should be a greater effort to hold irresponsible dog owners financially responsible for the injuries their dogs inflict on innocent people.